Exploring and Interacting with the Set of Good Sparse Generalized Additive Models: Experiments

 Figure \ref{fig:precision_baselines} compares the precision and volume of our Rashomon set with baselines.
-Figure \ref{fig:precision_theta} shows our Rashomon set has dominant precision compared with baselines when the volume of the approximated Rashomon sets are the same.
-In other words, the Rashomon set approximated by our methods is the largest intersection with the true Rashomon set.
-The Rashomon set approximated by the hessian is worse than ours but better than other baselines, which means our proposed initialization is already relatively better than approximating by a sphere and other baselines.
+Figure \ref{fig:precision_theta} shows that when the volume of the approximated Rashomon sets are the same between methods, our Rashomon set has better precision than the baselines.
+In other words, the Rashomon set approximated by our methods has the largest intersection with the true Rashomon set.
+The results for the hessian is worse than ours but better than other baselines, which means our proposed initialization is already better than other baselines.
 Also, as $\theta$ becomes larger, the hessian method becomes better and sometimes close to the result after optimization.
-Logistic regression and EBM with bootstrapping do not achieve good precision.
-This is because coefficient vectors trained by these two methods on many subsets of data can be too similar to each other, leading to ellipsoids with defective shapes that do not match the true Rashomon set boundary even after rescaling.
+Logistic regression and EBM with bootstrapping do not achieve good precision, because coefficient vectors trained by these methods on many subsets of data can be too similar to each other, leading to ellipsoids with defective shapes that do not match the true Rashomon set boundary even after rescaling.

 In general, shrinking the approximated Rashomon set leads to higher precision and expanding it leads to better recall.
 Figure \ref{fig:precision_scale} shows the performance of different methods under this tradeoff.
 Our method still dominates others even when we rescaled the volume with different factors.